thurgoodb/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "General Motors", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "An IT pro, leader & product manager focusing on Cloud, DevOps, IaaS, PaaS, CaaS, MaaS and all things IT.
+bio = "An IT pro, leader & product manager focusing on Cloud, SRE, DevOps, MaaS, IaaS, PaaS and all things IT.
 I enjoy spending time with my family, reading and researching technologies and methodologies."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "brandon.thurgood@outlook.com"